-1. The law firms of Sutts, Strosberg LLP and Groia & Company Professional Corporation are counsel in a class action against, among other defendants, Trinity Capital Corporation, Trinity Wood Capital Corporation, James Douglas Beatty, James Gordon Arnold, BDO Dunwoody LLP and Fraser Milner Casgrain LLP.
+1. The law firms of Strosberg Sasso Sutts LLP (formely Sutts, Strosberg LLP) and Groia & Company Professional Corporation are counsel in a class action against, among other defendants, Trinity Capital Corporation, Trinity Wood Capital Corporation, James Douglas Beatty, James Gordon Arnold, BDO Dunwoody LLP and Fraser Milner Casgrain LLP.

 2. The claim is on behalf of all persons, other than certain persons associated with the defendants, who participated in the Donation Program for Medical Science and Technology (the “Program”) in at least one of the taxation years of 2001, 2002 or 2003.
 The Program was marketed as a tax shelter that permitted participants to make leveraged donations to charities.